 (on macOS 12 and earlier, open System Preferences > Spotlight > Privacy)

-- Add the volume containing your Notebooks documents (not just the directory) to the Privacy list.
+- Add the volume containing your Notebooks documents (that is “Macintosh HD“, for example, not just the user’s Home directory) to the Privacy list.

 - Wait a few seconds.